TonyZZX/MultiGraph_MultiLabel_Learning/GraphToInstance/README.md

 ### How to run

-This program supports 2 ways to run.

-1. From the command line.

 ```
+-h, --help       Help
 -g, --graph <arg>        (Required) File path of graphs
--h, --help       Help
+-s, --sub-graph <arg>    File path of sub-graphs
 -i, --instance <arg>     File path of output instances
--s, --sub-graph <arg>    (Required) File path of sub-graphs
+-o, --output-feature <arg>       If not none, save features to the path
+-l, --load-feature <arg>         If not none, load features from the path
  ```

-2. Directly run it from an IDE.

-In this mode, you can only specify the file path of input data set and the minimum support.

 ## Reference